-Developing Mathematical Ideas institutes are a set of coordinated professional development experiences for teachers, teacher-leaders, math specialists, math coaches, building principals, central office staff, and/or professional development providers.
+Developing Mathematical Ideas courses are a set of coordinated professional development experiences for teachers, teacher-leaders, math specialists, math coaches, building principals, central office staff, and/or professional development providers.

 Developing Mathematical Ideas (DMI) is a professional development curriculum designed to help teachers think through the major ideas of elementary and middle-school mathematics and examine how students develop those ideas.
 At the heart of the materials are sets of classroom episodes (cases) illustrating student thinking as described by their teachers.
 In addition to case discussions, the curriculum offers teachers opportunities: to explore mathematics in lessons led by facilitators; to share and discuss the work of their own students; to view and discuss video clips of mathematics classrooms; to write their own classroom cases; to analyze lessons taken from innovative elementary mathematics curricula; and to read overviews of related research.